Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 In September I got an invite to sit on a panel at the GFCE’s annual meeting.
 Then the Organization of American States got in touch and asked if I’d sit on their emerging tech panel at the regional pre-meeting.
 I guess that went well because they then asked if I’d be willing to cover for their quantum cyber specialist who couldn’t make a Cybersecurity Symposium in the Dominican Republic at the end of the month.
 My approach to this sort of thing is to always say yes; that’s how I found myself in Ghana last year.

-Most people think of Punta Cana and an all inclusive week on a resort when it comes to the Dominican Republic, but I was headed to Santo Domingo which can be a bit rough around the edges.
+Most Canadians think of Punta Cana and an all inclusive week on a resort when it comes to the Dominican Republic, but I was headed to Santo Domingo which can be a bit rough around the edges.
 It was an intense week of coming to understand the cybersecurity needs of a region facing the results of climate instability head on while also rapidly developing their digital economy.

 I finally got into the room and collapsed for a couple of hours and awoke feeling more like my usual, confident self; food and rest resolves most anxiety.
 I went for a wander around the hotel and found Heather on the pool deck watching the sun going down (dramatic sunsets in the DR).
 She works in AI research and we had a good chat about how it’s being used in cybersecurity and both left with enough context to take on the panel in the morning.